ja-ox/red-tree/pages/problem_statement.md

 ![](https://miro.medium.com/max/1032/1*qrfDH1woi77HSuzOq7ymmA.png)

 - **Idea 2:** Sum all data points, i.e. one tree with nodes weighted by disease presence across population.
+- **Idea 3:** Combine tree-structure and comorbidity structure.
+ICD-10 is base level connectivity, add normalised weighted edges by comorbid.
+If only using comorbidiities, lose information from mutually exclusive similar diseases.
+Need to combine both.

 ---